Skip to Content

 Maintaining a 1:4 Sugar to Water Ratio

-Choosing the Right Sugar for Hummingbirds
+Choosing The Right Sugar for Hummingbirds

 Avoiding Honey, Brown Sugar, and Red Dye

-If you’re feeding hummingbirds, avoid these nectar alternatives to keep them chirpy and healthy:
+Avoid these to keep them healthy:

-Boiling and Cooling the Nectar Mixture
+Boiling and Cooling The Nectar Mixture

 Hummingbird Survival in Cold Weather